aabbtree77/esp32-vpn/README.md

 - 24/7 concerns: Idle mode with a monitor shut off consumes about 0.036A electric current at 220V, which amounts to 7.92W power.
 720-hour monthly run will demand 5.7 kWh of energy.
 The rate of 0.30€ per 1kWh will induce a monthly electricity fee of **1.71€**.
 Non-Idle mode: Consider the worst case upper bound which is running perpetually youtube in a browser with the laptop monitor on.
 It may increase the power consumption **5x**.

 - [KVM1 on Hostinger](https://www.hostinger.lt/vps-serveriai) costs 4.99€ and one gets a public static IP and 1TB of bandwidth with it, but we do not need that in the IoT.
 There are ways to push down power consumption.
-[Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power, and notice that [awl](https://github.com/anywherelan/awl/releases) should run on both, ARM64 and ARM32 (hence Raspberry Pi Zero W and older models too).
+[Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power, and notice that [awl](https://github.com/anywherelan/awl/releases) should run on both, ARM64 and ARM32 (hence Raspberry Pi Zero 2 W and older models too).
 The problem is that these platforms are little tested with go-libp2p. awl may run on ARM32, but delve, the Go debugger, [may not](https://github.com/go-delve/delve/issues/2051).

+- There exist inexpensive (sub-30€) one-time payment-based IoT devices designed for direct remote control and monitoring with the Android apps, see e.g. [Clas Ohlson](https://play.google.com/store/apps/details?id=com.clasohlson.android.plug&hl=en&gl=US&pli=1) for a smart plug, and [YCC365](https://play.google.com/store/apps/details?id=com.ycc365plus.aws&hl=en&gl=US) for a remote 180° IP camera.
+The latter could even be [hackable to some extent](https://github.com/cspwcspw/CloudCameraGK7102), but these are limited closed source proprietary products where one relies on their respective IT clouds for communication.
+However, if this fits your needs, you get the simplest time-saving solution.

 - The most basic services are tricky.
 70 KLOC of go-libp2p to give your computer a proper VPN address.